Dr Seah Wee Teck Victor

 Dancing is a way of life in many cultures all around the world.
 Underlying the beauty of dancing is a series of complex and dynamic footwork, performed repetitively to achieve pinpoint finesse in its execution.
-The countless hours of practice though, places extremely high stress and strain on the dancer’s foot and ankle.
+The countless hours of practice though, places extremely high stress and strain on the dancer's foot and ankle.
 With each practice easily lasting several hours a day, dancers often risk stress fractures and other overuse injuries.
-Here, we will look at some of the most common injuries dancers typically suffer from.
+Here, we look at some of the most common foot and ankle injuries dancers typically suffer from:

 A bunion is a growth on the side of the big toe and can be painful.
 Bunions are one of the most common issues for dancers and is the result of an abnormality where instead of being straight, your big toe leans in towards your second toe.
 It is frequently exacerbated due to the wearing of shoes that are too small or tight, as well as from the pressure on the front of the feet during dancing.
 Left untreated, it can result in a permanent painful deformity that may even affect the second and third toes.